tehrlich/hpstr-site/_posts/2013-10-06-gazebo-errata.markdown

 	<tr>
 		<td>Score and Trumpet 2</td>
 		<td>I, m.139</td>
-		<td><i>Not entirely errata, but an observation.</i>Trumpet 1 and 3 are "open", but trumpet 2 is not.
+		<td><i>Not entirely errata, but an observation.</i>Trumpet 1 and 3 are <i>senza sord.</i>, but trumpet 2 is muted.
 The score reminds trumpet 2 at m.135 to be muted, but it seems odd that two thirds of the trumpets would be open on a unison line.</td>
 	</tr>
 	<tr>
 		<td>Score and Percussion</td>